Tools4everBV/HelloID-Conn-Prov-Target-SkypeForBusiness/README.md

 # HelloID-Conn-Prov-Target-SkypeForBusiness

+## Function for getting available number is currently too fast, resulting in the same value for multiple people.
+Please use with care, this needs some configuration

 ## This is a work in progress

 The _'HelloID-Conn-Target-SkypeForBusiness'_ connector uses a _Skype For Business On-Premise' installation.
 This means the connector also needs to be executed 'on-premises'.
 Make sure you have 'Windows PowerShell 5.1' installed on the server where the 'HelloID agent and provisioning agent' are running, and that the 'Execute on-premises' switch is toggled.